BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Nick Hardt and Valentin Royer are set to meet at the Madrid on April 8, 2025 in a clay-court singles match.
 Hardt enters with a 23–16 record on clay courts in 2025, while Royer has posted a 31–11 mark on clay courts this season.
-Elo ratings point to a clear statistical advantage for Royer entering this matchup.
+Elo ratings suggest a modest statistical edge for Royer, but the gap is not overwhelming.
 In their head-to-head history, Royer leads 2–1 over Hardt, including a win in their most recent meeting.

 Loading value signal…